getgauge/docs.gauge.org/configuration.rst

     gauge run --env "ci, experimental, default" specs

+Gauge loads the environment variables as below.
-Precedence to the env variable value is given to the order given by the user command.
+-  Precedence to the env variable value is given to the order given by the user command.
    Hence command `gauge run --env "ci, experimental, default" specs` is different than `gauge run --env "ci, default, experimental" specs`

+-  Specifying the ``default`` environment is optional.
+   The command `gauge run --env "ci, experimental" specs` will load values from the given environments.
+   Only the values which are not yet set will be loaded from ``default`` environment.
+   This step won't overwrite the variables which are set in step 1.

 Precedence of Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^